 To qualify for a 1031 exchange, the new property has to be for rental or investment, or you can use it for a business or trade.
 You can’t use the tax code when buying or selling your personal home unless it’s a multi-family home that you rent out.

 The transfer of property also has to happen within 45 to 180 days.
-After you sell the old property, you have 45 days to find a new property.
+After the old property is sold, you have 45 days to find a new property.
 You’ll have a total of 180 days from the sale to buy new real estate.

 Finding a Replacement Property